splunk/public-o11y-docs/admin/subscription-usage/view-apm-billing-reports.rst

 .. note:: The following information describes aspects of your usage and consumption.
 For more detailed billing-related queries, contact your Splunk Account Team.

-Get detailed APM usage reports for recent usage periods to analyze subscription usage values and per-minute usage.
+Get detailed APM usage reports for recent usage periods to analyze subscription usage values.

 Prerequisite
 ================